mlhynfield/pan-for-gold/README.md

 ## Roadmap

-- [ ] Add [GitHub Actions][2] to continuously build and test project
+- [X] Add [GitHub Actions][2] to continuously build and test project
 - [ ] Consider production deployment options – [Heroku][3]?
 - [ ] Test-drive adding Golden comparison of a given ratio to the golden ratio
-- [ ] Add an index.js that iterates through the Fibonacci sequence, stopping when the ratio of sequential pairs matches the golden ratio to 20 significant digits, printing the position reached
+- [ ] Add an index.js that iterates through the Fibonacci sequence, stopping when the ratio of sequential pairs matches the golden ratio to 10 significant digits, printing the position reached

 [1]: https://en.wikipedia.org/wiki/Golden_ratio
 [2]: https://github.com/features/actions